 Beginning in the 1980s, the Coast Guard's role in drug interdiction took on renewed importance.
 Today, much of the public perceives that as the Coast Guard's main role, with the help of many other organizations and the Navy.

 - Aids to navigation

 - Defense readiness

 - Other law enforcement

 Coast Guard vessels range from small, fast 29' Response Boat Smalls, through 47-foot "self-righting" Motor Life Boats, to 378' High Endurance Cutters and 420' icebreakers, with a wide range of patrol boats, tugs, and buoy tenders in between.
 The Coast Guard fleet is divided into three categories based on the color of the ships — "white hulls", consisting of the USCG's combat/interdiction craft, "black hulls", consisting of maintenance and support vessels like buoy tenders, and "red hull" icebreakers.
 They also have a wide range of fixed- and rotary-wing aircraft.
-Interestingly enough, the Coast Guard can also boast to have the only active commissioned sailing vessel in the American armed forces, the USCGC Eagle, built in 1936 Germany and seized after the war, which now as a training and public relations vessel.
+Interestingly enough, the Coast Guard can also boast to have the only active commissioned sailing vessel in the American armed forces, the USCGC Eagle, built in Germany in 1936 and seized after the war, which now operates as a training and public relations vessel.